yashbhutwala/releases/polaris/tiny-2019.11/README.md

 ```

 Now you can go to your FQDN and access your local instance of Polaris.
-Happy Hacking!s
+Happy Hacking!